 The person named in the Proxy is an officer of the Company.
 A registered shareholder who wishes to appoint some other person to serve as their representative at the Meeting may do so by striking out the printed names and inserting the desired person's name in the blank space provided.
-The completed Proxy should be delivered to Computershare Investor Services Inc. by 10:00 a.m.
-(Pacific time) on Monday, June 25, 2018 or not less than 48 hours, (excluding Saturdays, Sundays and holidays) before any adjournment of the Meeting at which the Proxy is to be used.
+The completed Proxy should be delivered to Computershare Investor Services Inc. by 4:00 p.m.
+(Pacific time) on Tuesday June 18, 2019 or not less than 48 hours, (excluding Saturdays, Sundays and holidays) before any adjournment of the Meeting at which the Proxy is to be used.